Laser Hair Removal Before and Aftercare | SEV Laser

 Right Before Your appointment

-As your appointment gets close, there are a few final prep steps you need to take.
+As the time of your appointment gets close, there are a few final prep steps you need to take.

-Make sure to shave the area we’ll be treating 24-48 hours before your appointment.
+First, 24-48 hours before your appointment, make sure to shave.
 This helps ensure that the laser reaches the base of the hair follicle, where it can inhibit new hair growth.
-Try to take good care of yourself the night before—drink plenty of water, avoid alcohol, and get a good night’s sleep.
+Try to take good care of yourself the night before - drink plenty of water, avoid alcohol, and get a good night’s sleep.

 On the day of your appointment, arrive with the treatment area clean.
 Don’t apply any makeup, lotions, deodorants, or ointments before getting laser hair removal.
 We also have a few tips and tricks that’ll help ensure your laser hair removal doesn’t hurt too much.